 For more information

 There are many ways to plan special gifts for ALIVE! and your other charitable interests; a bequest through your will is just one.
-Whatever your plans may be, we encourage you to call or write for more information, without obligation.
-You may reach ALIVE! at 703-837-9320 or ALIVE!
+Whatever your plans may be, we encourage you to call or write for more information without obligation.
+You may contact us at 703-837-9320 or ALIVE!
 Inc., 2723 King Street, Alexandria, VA 22302.
 (Please note our full legal name is ALIVE!
 Inc.)

 * * *